 All hearing implant systems are designed to restore access to sound, yet there are noticeable differences between devices.
 With so many options, choosing which device is right for your child is bound to be difficult.
 Your considerations should go beyond the product, which could advance many times over your child’s life.
 You will want to consider the company and track record to help you decide the best lifetime partner for your child.

 The idea of surgery can be intimidating, especially for your child.
 Fortunately, hearing implant procedures are fairly routine, typically lasting a couple of hours (cochlear implant) or less (bone conduction implant) and performed under general anesthesia.
 The risks of the implant surgery are low, and most children are back to their normal activities within a few days.

 This is the moment your family has been waiting for.
-After the recommended healing period (2-4 weeks for a cochlear implant and 12 weeks for a bone conduction implant), you’ll visit your child’s audiologist to receive the sound processor.
+After the recommended healing period (2-4 weeks for a cochlear implant and up to 12 weeks for a bone conduction implant), you’ll visit your child’s audiologist to receive the sound processor.
 They’ll adjust the settings to match your child’s needs and show you how it all works.
 And that’s it.
 Your child will be ready to start the journey to better hearing.

 Tip for parents of children with hearing implants:

 How well your child hears at this first visit will vary depending on length and degree of hearing loss.

 Over the next several months after activation/fitting, your child will most likely have a series of appointments with the audiologist to adjust and fine tune the sound processor's programs to help ensure optimal hearing performance.

 You will also need to follow the guidelines provided for care and maintenance, which vary based on device.
 We offer many "how to" videos on myCochlear, and our Customer Service team can help answer questions you may have.